heyLu/mu/README.md

 ## Quickstart

-Using `mu` currently means using it's Go API.
+Using `mu` currently means using its Go API.
 Here's a small example:

 ```go
 import (